About the Community for Integrative Learning

 Mission

-of the Community for Integrative Learning (CIL) is to provide learning experiences that promote connection, health and wholeness.
+The mission of the Community for Integrative Learning (CIL) is to provide learning experiences that promote connection, health and wholeness.

 CIL, a Delaware organization, is the educational arm of the Brandywine Pastoral Institute, an established not-for-profit counseling and education center.
 The integration of body, mind, soul and spirit in individuals and communities is our primary focus.